Understanding stop_reason in the Claude Messages API

 end_turn

-This is the happy path.
-The model finished what it was saying, decided it was done, and handed control back to you.
-Return the content to the user and exit the loop.
+The happy path.
+The model finished what it was saying and handed control back to you.
+Return content to the user and exit the loop.
+No further action needed.

 tool_use